 In April, it was announced that Facebook CEO Mark Zuckerberg’s allotted security budget was $20 million in 2018 — four times the amount he received for security in 2016.
 Meanwhile, there are executives like Larry Ellison, whose security spending has declined in recent years, even though his net worth has risen.

 It is flawed logic to think that because a billionaire practices stealth wealth, or “flies under the radar,” that he or she is not going to get caught in a hacker’s crosshairs.
 A company’s C-suite, leadership teams, and board of directors are all sources of sensitive, privileged, and confidential information.
 This makes them prime targets for hackers, regardless as to whether the public knows their names, because hackers don’t care why you have money — they just care that you do.
+All these individuals require just as much security protection from cyber threats.

 Consider the example of Sony.
 The FBI believes North Korean hackers accessed the company’s networks and stole data — including unreleased movies, financial information, company plans, and personal emails — before publishing it for the public.
 The hit to the company’s reputation was overwhelming.
 “Investigation and remediation expenses” related to the hack cost Sony $41 million, according to the Associated Press.
 And before this scandal, it’s likely the exploited Sony employees were household names, yet they still played a critical role in the breach of data.